Styyx1/Nocturnia-Readme/README.md

 ## Mods to get familiar with:
 Requiem obviously, Noxcrab Tweaks, Minor Arcana, Extended Grimoire

+Extended Grimoire disables the free spells you learn upon taking a perk.
+I have reverted that change but please tick the checkbox in its MCM to disable the spells again if you wish to do so.

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].